 When instructors tell students to use library databases to find information on a topic, they are referring to the many subject-specific online research tools the library offers.

 For students in classes like English Composition and Effective Oral Communication, an "all-purpose" database like Academic Search Complete is an excellent place to start.
 See the link in the middle of this screen under Finding Magazine and Journal Articles to access this database.

 Additional help in using a database like Academic Search Complete can be found at the bottom middle of this screen under "How To" Tutorials.

-ZipSearch is the place to start most research projects.
+ZipSearch is the best place to start most research projects.
 It includes:

 Because ZipSearch includes so many resources, it can be helpful to limit your results.
 On the initial search page you can limit your results to resources that are available online, peer reviewed, or recently published.